 Additionally, the Entity provides services exclusively to a related party.
-Accordingly, the accompanying financial statements are not necessarily indicative of the prevailing conditions or results of operation and cash flows that the Entity would have obtained if there were no such affiliation.
+Accordingly, the accompanying financial statements are not necessarily indicative of the prevailing conditions or results of operations and cash flows that the Entity would have obtained, if there was no such affiliation.

-Due to these events or conditions, as of the date of the financial statements, this matter indicates the existence of material uncertainty about the Entity's ability to continue as a going concern.
+Due to these events or conditions, at the date of the financial statements, this matter indicates the existence of a material uncertainty about the Entity's ability to continue as a going concern.

 b.
-Statement of compliance
+Basis of accounting

-The financial statements have been prepared in accordance with International Financial Reporting Standards released by the International Accounting Standards Board (IASB).
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Accounting Standards).